 Longet claimed that the pistol had accidentally misfired as Sabich was teaching her how to use it, but that alibi appeared dubious to authorities.

 Longet’s ex-husband rushed to her side for support, while the town began to turn on her.
 Many balked at her presence at Sabich’s funeral in Placerville, California.

 She was consequently charged with a felony of reckless manslaughter on April 8, 1976, upon returning to Aspen.

 The Controversial Trial

-Throughout her 1977 trial, Longet maintained the gun had fired on accident.
+Throughout her 1977 trial, Claudine Longet maintained the gun had fired by accident.
 She claimed she had found the Luger knock-off on the day of Sabich’s death and allegedly pointed it at him while making “bang-bang” noises when it suddenly misfired, killing him.

 Indeed, an alleged diary entry of hers, but that remains unconfirmed, revealed that not all was well between the two.
 Longet had apparently written that there was a party on the night of Sabich’s death which he planned on attending alone and which drew suspicion from her.

 “I picked up the gun and walked toward the bathroom, saying to Spider, ‘I would like you to tell me about this gun.'”
 Longet said on the stand.
 “I kept walking and I had the gun in my hand.”